Thank you for your interest in Hekate’s Finishing School!

 No one will get rejected for a Scholarship.

-And there are no requirements to keep a Scholarship. (we do our best to identify inactive scholarship accounts based on login activity, but you don’t ‘lose’ your scholarship.
+And there are no requirements to keep a Scholarship. (we do our best to identify inactive scholarship accounts based on login activity, but you don’t ‘lose’ your scholarship as you can re-enroll at any time in the future.
 We are constantly evaluating available seats and between open enrollment periods, we offer those seats to students waiting for enrollment based on when they joined the wait list.
 To maximize the students we can support.)

 Everyone is automatically enrolled in a Scholarship when they Enroll